Yankees–Red Sox rivalry: 2017–present: Rebirth of the rivalry

 Due to the COVID-19 pandemic, the 2020 season was shortened to 60 games and ten meetings between the rivals, with the Yankees winning nine out of the ten games.
 The Yankees would finish the season 33–27, good for second place in the AL East, qualifying for the postseason, where they would eventually lose to the Tampa Bay Rays in the American League Division Series.

 On January 25, 2021, the Yankees sent relief pitcher and New York City native Adam Ottavino, prospect Frank German, and cash considerations to the Red Sox for a player to be named later and cash considerations.
 This was the first trade between the two teams since 2014 and third since 1997.
-In 2021, the Red Sox acquired reliever Garrett Whitlock from the Yankees after they failed to protect him in the Rule 5 Draft.
+In 2021, the Red Sox acquired reliever Garrett Whitlock from the Yankees after they declined to protect him in the Rule 5 Draft.

 The 2021 season series saw the Red Sox win the first seven meetings as they and the Tampa Bay Rays battled for the AL East lead.
 The Yankees were in the mix for a Wild Card spot.
 However, New York won nine of the final twelve meetings as Boston fell several games behind Tampa Bay.
 This put the Yankees and Red Sox squarely in the Wild Card race.
 On the final day of the season, each team was 91–70 and could clinch a Wild Card spot with a win.
 New York defeated Tampa Bay, while Boston defeated the Washington Nationals, setting up a meeting in the Wild Card game at Fenway Park.
-On October 5, the Red Sox beat the Yankees in the 2021 American League Wild Card Game, 6–2.
+On October 5, the Red Sox beat the Yankees in the 2021 AL Wild Card Game, 6–2.

+The Red Sox and Yankees faced off in the 2025 AL Wild Card Series.
+After the Red Sox won the first game, the Yankees won the final two games of the series.